MateeDevs/sentiary-gradle-plugin/README.md

     // Default language for your project (optional, defaults to en-US) defaultLanguage = "en-US"

+    // A list of language identifiers to prevent from being downloaded or generated.
+    // This takes precedence over all other settings. disabledLanguages = listOf("fr-FR", "de-DE")

-    // Language-specific overrides (optional)
+    // Language-specific overrides (optional).
-    languageOverrides {
+    // Use this to create a language that is a copy of another.
+For example,
+    // create an `sk-SK` localization that is a copy of the `cs-CZ` source. languageOverrides {
-        create("cs-CZ") {
+        create("sk-SK") {
-            fetch = true // or false to disable fetching for this language fallbackTo = "en-US" // Language identifier for the language to use as the source of this language.
+            fallbackTo = "cs-CZ" // Language identifier for the language to use as the source.
         }
     }